 - Does not detect the improper use of homonyms.

 - Flags words as an error yet they are correct (the replacement provides an identical spelling).

 Nine times out of ten when I am unsure of the spelling I will either Google the attempted spelling or look it up in the dictionary.
 In all fairness when you know a word but are not sure about the order of the second or third letter then a dictionary search is much more complex, but Google can often find the word you intended.

 About the Author

-Peter Giblett has spent the majority of his life in business, he has been writing on-line since 2008, has produced web content for many web sites, is a writer and moderator for Wikinut
+Peter Giblett has spent his life as a business writer creating reports, project plans, justifications etc. Peter has written on-line since 2008, has produced web content for many web sites.
+He is a writer and moderator for Wikinut

-is intended to be a new source of inspiration for those looking to improve their writing, blogging, and word-craft skills.
+is a new source of inspiration for those looking to improve their writing, blogging, and word-craft skills.